gergelytakacs/Zaklady-prediktivneho-riadenia/README.md

 # Citation

-If you find the code or the book useful, please cite it as:
+If you find this repository or the book useful, please cite it as:

 You can also use the BiBTeX database entry:
 ```